rweigel/stats/hw.md

 **Answer**

-There was discussion on Discord about how the probability is to be changes.
+There was discussion on Discord about how the probability is to be changed.
 When writing the problem, I had in mind that the probability was either $0.4$ or $0.44$.
 But I think the problem statement is best interpreted as meaning that the $p$ can continue to grow by 10%.

 The motivation for allowing $p$ to vary is that often you'll have a data set that does not quite conform to a certain set of assumptions.
 It is often useful to model the non--conformity to get an idea for how the non--conformity will change the results.
 In this problem, the varition in $p$ models "persistence".
 The most common form of persistence is that high--temperature days tend to follow high--temperature days.
 That is, the probability of a day having a high--temperature is larger if the previous day had a high temperature.